kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/README.md

 Handlebars variables are deprecated and superseded by Pebble.
 These functions will be removed soon and are disabled by default.
 :::

-Variables are specific fields for task.
+Variables are specific fields for tasks.
 They use the power of [handlebars](https://handlebarsjs.com/guide/) with Kestra's special context system, allowing powerful task composition.

 Variables can use variable information registered/existing in the execution context.
 The context is data injected in Variables and from different sources: